Soojin-Lee0819/Computational-Artwork/January 26/README.md

 4) As I create shapes, I experimented with colors and carefully assigned appropriate colors to shapes.

-5)Originally, I did not plan to design background but I decided to create a background that represents the personality of myslef, hence I added sunshine patterns.
+5) Originally, I did not plan to design background but I decided to create a background that represents the personality of myslef, hence I added sunshine patterns.

 6) After inputting all the shapes and background patterns, I added simple animations that changes colors, positions, and sizes.